SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you do want to go swimming at Baker Beach, there are a few things you will want to keep in mind:

 • Water Temperatures: The water is cool and/or cold throughout the year.
-It's typically around 50o to 60o F most of the year.
-If you plan to swim here, make sure to bring along a wet suit to stay warm.
-If you plan to do just a quick dip in the water, make sure to have some warm towels or clothes to warm you up quickly afterwards.
+It's typically around 50o to 60o F. If you plan to swim here, make sure to bring along a wet suit to stay warm.
+If you plan to do just a quick dip in the water, make sure to have some warm towels or clothes to warm up quickly afterwards.

 • Waves: At times, there are also large waves that come up to the beach.
 It's another reason that Baker Beach San Francisco is a difficult place to swim.